 - 007: From Russia with Love strongly encourages use of stealth in many missions.
 Bond is by no means invincible and it's frequently easier to watch Mooks' patrol patterns so you can take them down silently than trying to run-and-gun your way through the on-foot levels.
 You also get more points towards your level ranking for hand-to-hand kills and Bond Focus shots than for run-and-gun.
 The latter is possible, though, and the vehicle levels are more of a "blast everything in sight" type deal.

-- Max Payne 3's third chapter has a several rooms where you can either directly engage the enemy, or wait in hiding until they leave.
+- The third chapter of Max Payne 3 has several rooms where you can either directly engage the enemy, or wait in hiding until they leave.

 Wide Open Sandbox